ublue-os/bazzite/docs/src/index.md

   One of the strengths of Bazzite (inherited from [Universal Blue](https://universal-blue.org/)) is how easy is to contribute.

   - Something seems broken?
 You might want to [report a bug](General/reporting_bugs.md).
-  - You can help us adding more translations to our READMEs.
+  - Contributing to documentation like translating it in other languages.

 </div>